openshift-online/ocm-support-cli/README.md

 * Get all subscriptions by ClusterID and include its capabilities `ocm support get subscriptions [clusterID] --fetchCapabilities`
 * Get first subscription by its externalClusterID: `ocm support get subscriptions [externalClusterID] --first`
 * Get all subscriptions by OrganizationID and include subscriptions that have Status as 'Reserverd' `ocm support get subscriptions [organizationID] "Status='Reserved'"`
+* Get subscription by its ID and include its reserved resources: `ocm support get subscriptions [subscriptionID] --fetchReservedResources`

 #### Getting registry credentials